 What to expect at Los Haitises National Park?

-What you definitely should expect when visiting Los Haitises National Park is a superb day out in nature, with sightings of endless mangroves, secluded islands, mystic cloud forests, spectacular views and lush bays.
+What you definitely should expect when visiting Los Haitises National Park (Parque Nacional Los Haitises in Spanish) is a superb day out in nature, with sightings of endless mangroves, secluded islands, mystic cloud forests, spectacular views and lush bays.
 If you watch close enough, you might also spot fantastic wildlife such as frigate birds, manatees and pelicans.
-If you are a passionate birdwatcher, Los Haitises will be your heaven as it is home to two endemic species, the Ridgeway Hawk and the Ashy-faced Owl.
+If you are passionate about birdwatching, Los Haitises will be your heaven as it is home to two endemic species, the Ridgeway Hawk and the Ashy-faced Owl.

 What to do at Los Haitises National Park?

 The Los Haitises National Park can be explored by various means: by foot, by boat, by kayak or even (partly) from the air by ziplining.
-In general, you have a choice between the following activities:
+In general, you have a choice between the following activities at Los Haitises:

 - Sightseeing tours by boat